3/17/2025

 The Simple View of Reading & Scarborough’s Reading Rope Explained

-Scarborough's Reading Rope and the Simple View of Reading are two widely recognized models that explain the complex reading process.
+The Simple View of Reading and Scarborough’s Reading Rope are two widely recognized models that explain the complex reading process.
 While both models are similar in that they identify different components that contribute to reading proficiency, they differ in how they conceptualize and prioritize these components.

-Both of these models are foundational ways of understanding the science of reading research explaining how the human brain learns to read.
+Both models serve as foundational ways of understanding the science of reading research explaining how the human brain learns to read.

 The Simple View of Reading (SVR)

-According to Gough and Tumner’s (1986) Simple View of Reading (SVR), reading comprehension is conceptualized through the combination of two skills: Word recognition and language comprehension.
+According to Philip Gough and William Tunmer’s (1986) Simple View of Reading (SVR), reading comprehension is conceptualized through the combination of two skills: Word recognition and language comprehension.

-The model is represented as a multiplication equation, showing that neither of these concepts is sufficient on its own—a lack of understanding of one concept could lead to overall reading failure.
-This is why it is so important for students to develop both alongside each other.
+The model is represented as a multiplication equation, showing that neither of these concepts is sufficient on its own.
+A lack of understanding of one concept could lead to overall reading failure.
+This is why it is so crucial for students to develop both.

 Word Recognition (WR) | x | Language Comprehension (LC) | = | Reading Comprehension (RC) |